How to Grow and Care for Ficus radicans 'Variegata' Indoors

 Fertilizer

-Feed Ficus radicans 'Variegata' every 2-3 weeks during the growing season with a balanced, water-soluble fertilizer.
-Do not feed during the cold season as growth is minimal and feeding at this time can cause fertilizer burn.
+Feed Ficus radicans 'Variegata' every 2-3 weeks during the growing season with a balanced, water-soluble fertilizer to promote a lush growth.
+Do not feed in the cold season as growth is minimal and feeding at this time can cause fertilizer burn.

 Repotting

-For a large Ficus radicans 'Variegata' which may be difficult to handle, annually replenish the top 2-4 in. of soil with fresh soil while taking care not to injure the roots.
+For a large Ficus radicans 'Variegata' which may be difficult to handle, annually replenish the top 2-4 inches of soil with fresh soil while taking care not to injure the roots.

 Pruning